karan7798z/karan7798z/README.md

 ### Hi there 👋

+My Name is Karan Gupta.
+I am a Masters Student at Texas A&M University currently pursuing my MS degree in Management Information Systems.

 <!--
 **karan7798z/karan7798z** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.